bennettpeter/leanfront-mobile/README.md

 There is a Setting on the Settings page, "Commercial or Cut Skip".
 You can select "Off", "Notify", or "Automatically Skip".
 These apply to both flagged commercials and cut lists.
 If a cut list exists the commercial breaks are ignored.

 If "Off" is selected, cut lists and commercial breaks flagged are ignored, and everything plays.
+You can manually skip commercials if you have set previous and next keys to commercial skip.

 If "Notify" is selected, when a Cut or Commercial Break is encountered, a menu is displayed at the bottom left of the screen, with options "Skip" or "Do Not Skip".
 If you select "Skip", playback immediately skips to the end of the cut or commercial.
-If you select "Do Not Skip" or leave the meunu without selecting anything, it will continue playing.
+If you select "Do Not Skip" or leave the menu without selecting anything, it will continue playing.
 At any stage of playing in the cut or commercial, you can select "Skip" to go to the end.

 If "Automatically Skip" is selected, playback will automatically skip each cut or commercial flagged.